 Business Central is particularly suited for small companies that are expecting growth.
-Designed for efficiency, scalability, flexibility, analytical reporting, and affordability, Business Central has many advantages over QuickBooks, particularly for micro or small companies with plans to increase transaction volume and expand their business.
+Designed for efficiency, scalability, flexibility, analytical reporting, security and affordability, Business Central has many advantages over QuickBooks, particularly for micro or small companies with plans to increase transaction volume and expand their business.

 1. Protect Your Data and Processes

 Typically across a growing company, employees in different roles need to use the software together.
 One of the risks is that the entire software is affected by any single user.
 Business Central uniquely builds in safeguards that prevents you and your team from accidentally making incorrect entries

 Tracking and accuracy.
 Business Central’s Audit Trails and Preview Posting functions prevent user errors and employee fraud .

 The software is the accounting expert (not the user).
 Business Central system structure and posting concept supports users to easily follow GAAP without needing to be knowledgeable in those accounting requirements.
 Quickbooks, although designed for non-accountants, requires users to know how to correctly post according to GAAP.

 2. Save Time and Work Smarter with Microsoft 365 Business Integration

 No more opening/closing/juggling different programs (Excel, Quickbooks, Gmail, etc), which is not only a hassle, but can cause human error and waste unnecessary time.

 Microsoft integrates your email (Outlook), Excel and your accounting software all in in one.
 The difference in is staggering.
 This integration eliminates multiple manual steps -- saving you time and simplifying your day-to-day processes so you can focus on growing your business.

 Excel: Sub-ledger details are easy to see in Excel and you can do it in just one click.
 Quickbooks users can download their data into excel, but it requires multiple steps.